Our team

 Emily is a commercial lawyer specialising in the sport and technology sectors.

 Emily has spent time on several secondments including one of the world’s largest automotive companies and a telecommunications provider.
-She has participated and moderated LawInSport panel sessions.
-Emily is currently completing the De Montfort Law School Diploma in Sports Law and Practice.
+She has participated and moderated LawInSport panel sessions and has recently completed the De Montfort Law School Diploma in Sports Law and Practice.

 Scott Treleaven